ISCHEMIC STROKE / ACUTE THERAPY

 - data only from case reports and small series of patients

-- patients with a previous TIA (<1 month) appear not to be at higher risk of bleeding complications or worse outcome after IVT [De Leciñena, 2012]
+- patients with a previous TIA (<1 month) do not appear to be at higher risk of bleeding complications or worse outcome after IVT [De Leciñena, 2012]

-- IVT seems safe even in patients with very recent TIA [Tsivgoulis, 2014]
+- IVT seems to be safe even in patients with very recent TIA [Tsivgoulis, 2014]

 - recent stroke

-- IVT can be administered in selected cases (e.g., lacunar infarction, infarction occurring > 1 month ago with good recovery) (ESO guidelines 2021)
+- IVT can be used in selected cases (e.g., lacunar infarction, infarction occurring > 1 month ago with good recovery) (ESO guidelines 2021)

-- according to a meta-analysis of 900 patients, a higher incidence of sICH or worse outcome was not found [Tsivgoulis, 2019]
+- a meta-analysis of 900 patients did not find a higher incidence of sICH or a worse outcome [Tsivgoulis, 2019]

-- a higher risk is seen in recent stroke (highest risk is present in stroke within 14 days); the location and extent of ischemia and the etiology of the previous stroke should also be considered (higher risk of sICH in cardioembolization) [Tan, 2014]
+- a higher risk is seen in recent stroke (within 14 days); the location and extent of ischemia and the etiology of the previous stroke should also be considered (higher risk of sICH in cardioembolic stroke) [Tan, 2014]

-- IVT appears safe in asymptomatic infarction detected on DWI [Stösser, 2020]
+- IVT appears to be safe in asymptomatic infarcts detected on DWI [Stösser, 2020]

-- a subanalysis of the IST-3 trial and other smaller studies have not shown a higher risk of bleeding in patients treated aggressively for hypertension [Martin-Schild, 2008]
+- a subanalysis of the IST-3 trial and other smaller studies have not shown an increased risk of bleeding in patients treated aggressively for hypertension [Martin-Schild, 2008]

 - strict BP control is required for 24 h after thrombolysis

-- for patients with persistently increased BP >185/110 mmHg even after blood pressure lowering treatment, intravenous thrombolysis is suggested (ESO guidelines 2021)
+- for patients with persistently increased BP >185/110 mmHg even after antihypertensive treatment, intravenous thrombolysis is not recommended (ESO guidelines 2021)

-- hyperglycemia is associated with worse outcome and ↑ risk of sICH
+- hyperglycemia is associated with a worse outcome and ↑ risk of sICH

 - according to expert recommendations:

-- contraindications do not apply in case of proven stroke (CT/CTA/CTP or MRI)
+- no contraindication in case of proven stroke (CT/CTA/CTP or MR-DWI)

 - IVT is suggested in the presence of glycemia > 22 mmol/l (400 mg/dl) even without evidence of arterial occlusion (ESO guidelines 2021)

-- if hypoglycemia is corrected and deficit persists, then IVT can be given (administration of IVT in patients with stroke mimics is relatively safe)
+- if hypoglycemia is corrected and deficit persists, then IVT can be performed (administration of IVT in patients with stroke mimics is relatively safe)

 - DAPT is associated with only a modest increase in ICH and does not worsen outcome [Malhotra, 2020]